hitomi2500/libsvin/README.md

 # libsvin
-Sega Saturn visual novel library
+libsvin is a library for writing or porting visual novels for Sega Saturn.
+The library is based on [`libyaul`].